 What do you know now that you wish you knew before writing this book?

 I wish I had understood more about the mechanics of getting a book to its final format on Kindle.
 Since my book is in color and has many graphics, I didn’t have as many options for e-reader publishing as I would have liked.
-I was much more focused on the actual writing of the book than the self-publishing, so I ended up on a steep learning curve.Tags: Christina Kettman Marketing Self-Publishing SMMW Social Media Examiner Social Media Marketing Social Media Marketing World The Social Media Cookbook Writing
+I was much more focused on the actual writing of the book than the self-publishing, so I ended up on a steep learning curve.Tags: Author Q&A Christina Kettman Marketing Self-Publishing SMMW Social Media Examiner Social Media Marketing Social Media Marketing World The Social Media Cookbook Writing